 Prison and detention center conditions generally met international standards and continued to improve with further reduction of inmate overcrowding.
-The inmate population declined to below authorized capacity in the country's 22 prisons, as well as in the one detention center for irregular immigrants.
+The inmate population declined to below authorized capacity in the country's 22 prisons, as well as in the one detention center for irregular immigrants, the Center for Illegal Immigrants.